Against Ergodicity Economics

 Because the outcomes of repeated investments or gambles involve products of variables, authorities have repeatedly been tempted to the belief that, in a long sequence, maximization of the expected value of terminal utility can be achieved or well-approximated by a strategy of maximizing at each stage the geometric mean of outcome (or its equivalent, the expected value of the logarithm of principal plus return).
 The law of large numbers or of the central limit theorem as applied to the logs can validate the conclusion that a maximum-geometric-mean strategy does indeed make it “virtually certain” that, in a “long” sequence, one will end with a higher terminal wealth and utility.
 However, this does not imply the false corollary that the geometric-mean strategy is optimal for any finite number of periods, however long, or that it becomes asymptotically a good approximation. […] The novel criterion of maximizing the expected average compound return, which asymptotically leads to maximizing of geometric mean, is shown to be arbitrary.

-Let’s go back to Russian Roulette.
+Let’s return to Russian Roulette.
 They say Russian Roulette is bad because it’s non-ergodic.
 At the risk of being morbid, let me propose an alternative game.
 The rule of the game is that you load a revolver with six bullets and then shoot yourself in the head.

 This game is ergodic!
 If six people play, the average player dies.
 If one person plays six times, that person dies.
 The two situations are equal.
-Therefore, according to ergodicity economics, you should play this game!
-Or at least, ergodicity economics has no explanation for why you shouldn’t play this game.
+According to Peters and others, the concept of ergodicity explains why losing all your money is bad, and why playing Russian Roulette is bad.
+Therefore, by the same principle, you should play this game.

 Mathematical problems for ergodicity